 - Wise Food Storage

-If you were a friend or family member I would tell you to start stockpiling dry beans, long-grain white rice and rolled oats.
+If you were a friend or family member, I would tell you to start stockpiling dry beans, long-grain white rice, and rolled oats.
 Reading the Ready Squirrel article, “Mylar bags for food storage: beginners guide, ” and learn how to package these foods for long-term storage.”

 Keep on Prepping!